UFO (band): Post-Schenker era and breaks (1978–1990)

-Tensions began to grow between Mogg and Schenker in the late 1970s, possibly from Schenker often leaving before or during shows.
-Soon after UFO's show in Palo Alto, California, on 29 October 1978, Schenker left the band.
-He made a brief return to the Scorpions before going on to form his own Michael Schenker Group.
+Tensions grew between Mogg and Schenker in the late 1970s, possibly owing to Schenker often leaving before or during shows.
+Soon after UFO's show at the Keystone Palo Alto, on 29 October 1978, Schenker left the band.
+"Obviously we were disappointed," recalled Pete Way.
+"It's not easy to promote an album without a guitarist.
+We were starting to draw a lot of people and the album was selling.
+But he'd also disappeared on the Lights Out tour, so nothing surprised us."

+Schenker briefly returned to the Scorpions before forming his own Michael Schenker Group.

-After Schenker's exit, UFO rehired Paul Chapman on guitar, who brought over unused track ideas from Lone Star's drummer Dixie Lee.
-Shortly afterward they released their next LP, No Place to Run, in January 1980.
-Produced by former Beatles producer George Martin, No Place To Run failed to match up to the success of its predecessors, though it fractionally missed the UK Top 10.
-Paul Raymond left the band at the end of the No Place To Run tour, and was replaced by John Sloman from Uriah Heep on keyboards for a couple of months and then by former Wild Horses guitarist and keyboardist Neil Carter, who helped fill the void in the songwriting left by Schenker's departure.
-Carter debuted with UFO on stage at the three-day Reading Festival on 23 August 1980, when the band played as the Saturday night headline act.
-At the beginning of the following year, UFO released the self-produced The Wild, the Willing and the Innocent, which had a lighter pop rock sound, which was popular at the time.
+After Schenker's exit, UFO rehired guitarist Paul Chapman, who brought unused track ideas from Lone Star's drummer Dixie Lee.
+The band's next LP – No Place to Run, released in January 1980 – was produced by former Beatles producer George Martin.
+It failed to match the success of its predecessors, though it fractionally missed the UK Top 10.

+Paul Raymond left at the end of the No Place To Run tour.
+He was replaced by John Sloman from Lone Star on keyboards for a couple of months, then by former Wild Horses guitarist and keyboardist Neil Carter, who helped fill the void in the songwriting left by Schenker's departure.
+Carter debuted with UFO on stage at the three-day Reading Festival on 23 August 1980, when the band played as the Saturday night headliner.

+At the beginning of the following year, UFO released the self-produced The Wild, the Willing and the Innocent, which had a lighter, contemporary pop rock sound.
 The album achieved mild success in the UK, reaching the UK Top 20, and the single "Lonely Heart" was released.

 In February 1982, the band released Mechanix.
 It was successful in the UK, where it reached No. 8, the band's highest ever placing.
 Later that year, founding member Pete Way left the band to form Fastway with Motörhead guitarist "Fast" Eddie Clarke and then his own band, Waysted.
 He was replaced by Talas bassist Billy Sheehan.
 UFO released Making Contact in 1983, but the album was a critical and commercial failure.
 Thus, that March, UFO decided to disband.
 The band played a UK farewell tour with Paul Gray (former bassist with Eddie and the Hot Rods and the Damned).
 However, there was a hint that this might not be permanent when UFO released a compilation album featuring songs by UFO (as well as other groups featuring ex-members of UFO) entitled Headstone, the sleeve of which showed a headstone, denoting UFO with their formation date but an incomplete end date.